Application Instructions- Undergraduate

 - Fill out your online application form and Submit the application.
 At this point the online application is sent to the university and you will receive a confirmation email.

 - Once you have submitted your online application form, you can attach your documents and upload them into your application.
+A list of the required documents can be seen below.

 - Once all documents are submitted, an admissions decision will be made.